claytonbrown/terraformExamples/abc/dev-staging-test-subnets/README.md

 ![Dev->Staging->Prod Subnet Configuration on Alibaba Cloud](diagrams/dev_staging_prod.png)

-Note the direction of the arrows between subnets (indicating the direction in which traffic is allowed to flow).
+Note the direction of the arrows between subnets (indicating the direction in which traffic is allowed to flow）.